visal1347/.github/profile/README.md

 iPad View and Visual Modifications
 ----------------------------------
+Improving your game view can make a big difference in Free Fire.
+The iPad view setting gives players a clear view and helps spot targets better.
+Adjusting your screen can give you an edge in fights.
 Free Fire's visual modifications can really boost your game.
 The **ipad view** feature gives you a big tactical boost.
 It expands your view and lets you see more.

 Key visual changes include: